clalancette/pycdlib/docs/README.md

 ## PyCdlib theory of operation
 PyCdlib aims to allow users to manipulate ISOs in arbitrary ways, from creating new ISOs to modifying and writing out existing ISOs.
 Along the way, the PyCdlib API is meant to hide many of the details of the above standards, letting users concentrate on the modifications they wish to make.

 To start using the PyCdlib API, the user must create a new PyCdlib object.
 A PyCdlib object cannot do very much until it is initialized, either by creating a new ISO (using the `new` method), or by opening an existing ISO (using the `open` method).
 Once a PyCdlib object is initialized, files can be added or removed, directories can be added or removed, the ISO can be made bootable, and various other manipulations of the ISO can happen.
-Once the uesr is happy with the current layout of the ISO, the `write` method can be called, which will write out the current state of the ISO to a file (or file-like object).
+Once the user is happy with the current layout of the ISO, the `write` method can be called, which will write out the current state of the ISO to a file (or file-like object).

+Due to some historical aspects of the ISO standards, making modifications to an existing ISO can involve shuffling around a lot of metadata.
+In order to maintain decent performance, PyCdlib takes a "lazy" approach to updating that metadata, and only does the update when it needs the results.
+This allows the user to make several modifications and effectively "batch" operations without significantly impacting speed.
+The minor downside to this is that the metadata stored in the PyCdlib object is not always consistent, so if the user wants to reach into the object to look at a particular field, it may not always be up-to-date.
+PyCdlib offers a `force_consistency` API that immediately updates all metadata for just this reason.

 ## Testing
 PyCdlib has an extensive test suite of hundreds of (black box)[https://en.wikipedia.org/wiki/Black-box\_testing] tests that get run on each release.
 There are three types of tests that PyCdlib currently runs:
 - In parsing tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
 Then the PyCdlib `open` method is used to open up the resulting file and check various aspects of the file.
 This ensures that PyCdlib can successfully open up existing ISOs.
 - In new tests, a new ISO is created using the PyCdlib `new` method, and the ISO is manipulated in specific ways.
 Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.
 - In hybrid tests, specific sequences of files and directories are created, and then an ISO is generated using genisoimage from [cdrkit](https://launchpad.net/cdrkit).
 Then the PyCdlib `open` method is used to up the resulting file, and the ISO is manipulated in specific ways.
-Various aspects of these newly created files are compared against known examples to ensure that thiings were created as they should be.
+Various aspects of these newly created files are compared against known examples to ensure that things were created as they should be.

 PyCdlib currently has 88% code coverage from the tests, and anytime a new bug is found, a test is written to ensure that the bug can't happen again.